yitu-opensource/T2T-ViT/README.md

 ### Update:
 2021/03/11: update our new results.
 Now our T2T-ViT-14 with 21.5M parameters can reach 81.5% top1-acc with 224x224 image resolution, and 83.3\% top1-acc with 384x384 resolution.

 2021/02/21: T2T-ViT can be trained on most of common GPUs: 1080Ti, 2080Ti, TiTAN V, V100 stably with '--amp' (Automatic Mixed Precision).
-In some specifical GPU like Tesla T4, 'amp' would cause NAN loss when training T2T-ViT.
+In some specific GPU like Tesla T4, 'amp' would cause NAN loss when training T2T-ViT.
 If you get NAN loss in training, you can disable amp by removing '--amp' in the [training scripts](https://github.com/yitu-opensource/T2T-ViT#train).

 2021/01/28: release codes and upload most of the pretrained models of T2T-ViT.